The Gaza war - Part 5. What next ?

 I see it as an attempt by President Biden to gain support from both sides, prior to the election.
 While he has given the impression that the proposal has come from Israel ( it didn’t ) and therefore Hamas must accept it, since Israel has made some concessions, I don’t see it being acceptable for either side.
 Hamas has only one bargaining chip left, which is the hostages.
 They will either accept a ceasefire which allows them to keep the hostages and retain what is left of their capability, or exchange them for a permanent settlement, on terms that will not be acceptable to Israel.

 The Netanyahu government will accept a deal that returns the hostages for a ceasefire and nothing more.
 This sounds cynical but I believe that with the passage of time, the remaining hostages will either be dead, or rescued – as it happened on 8th June, when four hostages were rescued.
-Hamas’s ability to retain the hostages and their fighting ability diminishes with each day, so it is not in Israel’s interest to agree to a ceasefire now, though it would make sense to keep talks going.
+Hamas’s ability to retain the hostages and their fighting ability diminishes with each day, so it is not in Israel’s interest to agree to a ceasefire now, though it would make sense to keep talks going and contrive to blame Hamas for any failure to reach a deal.

 My view is that it will take another month for the IDF to clear the Rafah area, secure its corridors and buffer zones in Gaza and degrade the remaining Hamas forces in the Jabalaya and Khan Yunis areas.
 After that its 98th and 99th divisions can move North, for possible operations against Hezbollah in Lebanon.